chequanghuyca/Che-Quang-Huy/src/problem2/README.md

-# I have implemented Problem2 using ReactJS.
+# I have implemented Problem2 using ReactJS and data real times (cre: Exchange Rate API).

 I have deployed the project, you can view it directly at the link: (https://currencyswap.vercel.app)